Why You Should Attend

 Teaching with Technology Track

 This track will provide a practical and design-minded framework for evaluating instructional technologies in order to integrate them more effectively into face to face and/or online teaching.
 The Teaching with Technology track will be held in conjunction with (but not part of) the ALA Annual Conference in Chicago, IL, June 28, 2013, followed by four weeks of learning in an online environment.
+The application deadline for the 2013 program has passed.

 Assessment: Demonstrating the Educational Value of the Library Track

 This track is intended for experienced academic librarians (5+ years teaching experience) who are active in teaching and learning or those in leadership roles for information literacy program development who want to improve their knowledge and practice of both classroom and program assessment.
 This program will approach assessment from a learning-centered perspective; participants will emerge with a broader understanding of assessment and how to use it as an important tool to guide evidence-based classroom, curriculum and program development.
 This track will be offered in Nashville, TN, November 20-24, 2013.
+The application deadline is May 24, 2013.

 Intentional Teaching: Reflective Teaching to Improve Student Learning Track

 This track is aimed at the experienced academic librarian (5+ years teaching experience, in a library or other setting) who wants to become more self-aware and self-directed as a teacher.
 This program facilitates the process of critical reflection through peer discussion, readings and personal reflection as a pathway to professional growth and renewal.
 The program offers a mixture of structured and co-constructed learning segments such as peer discussions, individual reading and reflection times, and participant-led communities of practice.
 This track will be offered in Nashville, TN, November 20-24, 2013.
+The application deadline is May 24, 2013.

 Immersion Program Faculty